 The Adult Learning Needs Assessment surveyed 449 Chisasibi Eeyouch.

 Most of those surveyed (403 participants) were aged 15-45.

 32 community members and 10 employers also participated in qualitative interviews.

-This sample size provides us with a Chisasibi community members.and a , making the ALNA a very reliable source of data on
+This sample size provides us with a confidence interval of 95% and a margin of error of 4.4%, making the ALNA a very reliable source of data on Chisasibi community members.

 Almost all community members who took our surveys (99%) agreed with the statement “Education is important.”
 Family support for education is also on the rise in Chisasibi: 78% of 15-20 year olds say their parent(s) encouraged them to graduate, compared to less than half of 36 to 45 year olds.